Being a Child Safe Organisation

 -

-Recall recommendations from Aotearoa New Zealand’s Abuse in Care Royal Commission and explain how these translate to the children’s workforce.
+Recall recommendations from Aotearoa New Zealand’s Abuse in Care Royal Commission and explain how these translate to their organisation.

 -